MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 # MeVisLab Tutorial Chapter VIII {#TutorialChapter8}

-## Using ThirdParty software integrated into MeVisLab {#TutorialThirdParty}
+## Using ThirdParty Software Integrated into MeVisLab {#TutorialThirdParty}
 MeVisLab is equipped with a lot of useful software right out of the box, like the Insight Segmentation and Registration Toolkit (ITK) or the Visualization Toolkit (VTK).
 This chapter works as a guide on how to use some of the third party components integrated in MeVisLab for your projects via Python scripting.
 {{<alert class="info" caption="Additional Information">}}
-You will also find instructions to install and use any Python package (e.g. PyTorch) in MeVisLab using the `PythonPip` module.
+You will also find instructions to install and use any Python package (e.g., PyTorch) in MeVisLab using the `PythonPip` module.
 {{</alert>}}

 ### OpenCV